jdcloudcom/en/documentation/Marketplace/Marketplace/ISV/ISV-Enter/Management-Practices.md

 (8) The service provider shall only obtain the information necessary to provide the service in the Marketplace, and the information collected by the service provider during the service process may only be used in the process of providing the service in the Marketplace for a specific user; the service provider shall not use the collected information for any purposes other than providing the service, and shall not sell, transfer or disclose the information to any third party for any purpose other than providing the service, nor may the service provider collect the user's information beyond the prescribed scope; the foregoing information includes but is not limited to the user's member name, mobile phone number, address, password of cloud product account, and website data, etc.;

-(9) It is not allowed to send service promotion information to users without the consent of JD Cloud or to cause harassment to users by any means;
+(9) It is not allowed to send service promotion information to users without the consent of JD Cloud & AI or to cause harassment to users by any means;

-(10) Before the online update of the products that have been put on service by the service provider, it must pass the Security Review made by JD Cloud;
+(10) Before the online update of the products that have been put on service by the service provider, it must pass the Security Review made by JD Cloud & AI;

 (11) Do not commit fraudulent acts against users;